ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   ]
 }
 ```
-## Pin's with requestid '31711107' can have cid 'baeaaadjrga3cyobugaytcmjygazq' replaced with 'baeaaadjrga3syobvgy3dinzzhezq' - ❌ FAILED
+## Pin's with requestid '31711120' can have cid 'baeaaadjrgqysyojxguydkmzsguzq' replaced with 'baeaaadjrgqzcyojwg42tqojwg44a' - ❌ FAILED

 ### Expectations (1/2 successful)